Flight Delay Compensation up to 600€ under EU law

 Missed your connecting flight due to delay?

 In case of missed connection due to delay or if the later flight is canceled, the affected passengers can ask for a refund of the ticket cost for the part of the journey not covered.
-And a return flight to the original destination.
+And a return ticket to the original destination.

 Whereas, if the airline provides alternate transportation, and the passenger reaches the destination later than three hours, then they are even eligible for compensation.